0.0

 00.0 ℃

-Today's UV index in Palermo, Italy will be up to 9, indicating a very high level of sun exposure for the average person.
+Today's UV index in Palermo, Italy will be up to 3.5, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Palermo, Italy, can reach high levels during the summer months, making it essential to take sun protection measures.
 In the winter, the UV index is much lower.